Building Power in Black Communities

-CLSJ sponsors advocacy projects and litigation in areas as diverse as housing and employment discrimination, education equity, police reform and racial violence, voting rights, census, redistricting and United States human rights violations.
-Because of its unique combination of research, public policy advocacy and litigation from a community-based perspective, CLSJ is a focal point for progressive activity.
+CLSJ sponsors advocacy projects and impact litigation in areas as diverse as voting rights and enforcing voter protections, housing and employment discrimination, education equity, police reform and racial violence, census justice, redistricting justice and United States human rights violations.
+Because of its unique combination of research, public policy, advocacy and litigation from a community-based and culturally responsive perspective, CLSJ is a focal point for progressive activity.

 Today, the struggle for fair representation and equitable community investment continues.
 In addition to fighting in the courts when necessary, CLSJ continues to advocate for police reform and an end to racial violence, voting rights, voter protections, census and redistricting justice and education for New York City’s communities of African descent.
 CLSJ publicizes the details about how civic processes work and builds the organizing capacity of Black New Yorkers of African descent to protect political power from the grassroots level.

 Since its inception, the Center’s staff has consisted of activists/professionals from all walks of life.
 Their blend is unique in that they embodied the spirit and aspiration of the people we serve.
 CLSJ is a unit in the School of Professional and Community Development at Medgar Evers College of the City University of New York.